As she sat down for theater class in her fourth week at Fairfield University, freshman Chastity Berrios checked her back pocket. Her car key was gone.

 Solanlly greeted her from her bottom bunk, where she had been reading her psychology textbook.
 She helped Chastity through the next chapter of the saga: Convincing a locksmith she wasn’t trying to steal the car.

 When Chastity called a 24-7 locksmith listed online, the man at the end of the line insisted she needed her mother’s driver’s license.
-She nervously dialed her mom in the Dominican Republic.
-Her mom wasn’t mad—but had no way to send a picture of the license.
+She nervously dialed her mom.
+Her mom wasn’t mad, but she had no way to send a picture of the license.

-Solanlly and Chastity pooled their resources.
-As first-generation college-goers, both have been assigned both a student mentor and an adult mentor on campus.
+As first-generation college-goers, Solanlly and Chastity both have been assigned both a student mentor and an adult mentor on campus.
 Between them, they have about seven mentors assigned by the university, plus tutors and the writing center for academic needs.

 Solanlly’s adult mentor, Duane Corey (pictured), has turned out to be a good guy to know: He works for the university’s public safety department.
 He agreed to vouch for Chastity, to attest that she was not trying to steal the car.
 Corey greeted Chastity warmly; the two had become pals during Chastity’s car-battery episode.

 “That’s how life is—adapt and overcome,” mused Corey, a public safety officer of 15 years, as they drove to meet the locksmith.

 The locksmith, Simon Asa, pulled up to campus in a gray Dodge Caravan with New Jersey plates.
 Corey, an imposing figure, made a convincing case: He leaned into the window and asserted that Chastity was indeed her mother’s child.
 If Asa needed, Corey told him, he could follow the officer down to the public safety headquarters and see the documents himself.